PatrickFuhrmann-HTWBerlin/OpenData/README.md

 ## Examples

+### Fetching and installing the system

 The following example is using a particular set of 'ports' to the outside.
 Port | Default Value
 :------------|:---------------
 Mongo DB Viewer (Expess) |